ad-thor/iOS_SDK/SDK Integration Guide.md

 - (void)ALSSplashAdIsShow;
 ```

 * Preload and show step by step.
+Control loading time and launch screen by your self.

 ```
 /**